Cinema

 No hay anuncios

-With Shark A psychological effect was also born: the fear of the sea through cinema, of the sea monster that can rise from the depths and attack unsuspecting humans who bathe or sail without thinking about the danger that threatens them.
-In fact, in several coastal towns similar to the one featured in the film, residents and visitors had to be made aware that there was no danger to their lives if they decided to enter the sea and do a few strokes or an innocent dive.
-This is linked to the heartbreaking political interpretation that Spielberg's film also has.
-The town mayor, despite warnings from experts and the social alarm created, refuses to close the beach because this would mean economic disaster for the town, which receives every summer a huge flow of bathers with their pockets full to consume in all the local beach bars and establishments.
+With Shark A psychological effect was also born: the fear of the sea through cinema, of the sea monster that can rise from the depths and attack unsuspecting humans who bathe or sail without thinking about the danger that threatens them. strokes or an innocent dive.
+This is linked to the heartbreaking political reading that Spielberg's film also has. beach bars and local establishments.
 Negligence as a stubborn political reality, the dominance of the market over the common good, the people abandoned by God in favor of supposedly higher interests.
-Peter Benchley, the novel's author, was keen to capitalize on these supplementary readings, and the film doesn't exactly tiptoe around them.
-Indeed, in the mid-1970s, the United States was immersed in a considerable amount of public discontent.
-Between the terrifying trauma of Vietnam and the Watergate scandal, cinema and culture in general had sufficient reason to imbue their productions with rebellious connotations and a commitment to the protests and social demands most present in public opinion.
-Shark was, in that sense, a standard-bearer.
+They lived immersed in a not inconsiderable public discontent.
+Between the terrifying trauma of Vietnam and the Watergate affair, cinema and culture in general had sufficient reasons to fill their productions with rebellious connotations and commitment to the protests and social demands most present in public opinion.
+Shark was, in this sense, a standard-bearer.

 Cargando